-- If you think that your working hours are going to change, you’d better let your current clients know when the best time to reach you is.
+- If you think that your working hours will change when you travel across time zones, you’d better let your current clients know about the best time to reach you!

 As a freelancer, you’ll probably have to cope with unsteady periods of workload, so make sure you take that into consideration when planning your work schedule.
 Check out this post on how to handle different workloads.

 3. Start planning your work & travel experience right away

 - Look for potential freelance gigs at platforms such as Upwork, Freelancer, or PeoplePerHour.

 - Choose a place to start your trip, and research local meetup groups or networking spaces you can join.
 It will help you meet other people, as well as have a dedicated workspace.
 In this way, you won’t feel that tempted to forget about work 😉

 - Make sure you’ll have an Internet connection at your new right away.
 Otherwise, take the first couple of days free to get all arrangements ready.